celo-org/docs/blog/05-3-2023-Solidity-Marketplace-Contract-for-Furniture-Transactions-on-Celo-Blockchain/Solidity-Marketplace-Contract-for-Furniture-Transactions-on-Celo-Blockchain.md

 In this step, we define a contract called `MarketPlace`.
 The MarketPlace contract serves as a decentralized marketplace for buying and selling furniture items.
 It includes the following components:

 **State Variables**:

 - `furnituresLength`: Keeps track of the number of furniture items listed in the marketplace.

 - `cUsdTokenAddress`: Represents the address of the cUSD token used for transactions.

-**Struct**:

 - `FurnitureData`: Defines a structure that represents a furniture item in the marketplace.
 It includes properties such as the owner's address, image, description, edition, size, and price.
 By defining the MarketPlace contract and its associated state variables and struct, we establish the foundation for managing furniture items and facilitating transactions within the decentralized marketplace.